RainbowwPhoenixx/SARtris/README.md

 - Put the tetris folder such that you have `cfg/tetris/tetris.cfg` `cfg/tetris/display.cfg`, etc
 - Set your binds in the `tetris/controls.cfg` file (do not override other binds)
-- Optionally modify the coordinates at which the tetris board appears and more in `tetris/settings.cfg`
+- Optionally modify the coordinates at which the tetris board appears, and more in `tetris/settings.cfg`
 - Run `exec tetris/tetris` in the console to run SARtris !
 Do NOT run this twice !
-It will make the game forget your HUD/toasts parameters.
+It will make the game forget your normal HUD/toasts parameters.
 Bind the premade reset and hide commands in the controls config.

 ## Features
 - Hide and display SARtris at will without affecting the hud or toasts (if you have some sar_hud_text set already, it will look weird but should reset fine)
-- Togglable gravity gravity
+- Togglable gravity
 - Legal in portal 2 runs
 - Cool UI
 - Open source